 To audit a course is to attend classes without receiving academic credit.
-Undergraduate students (including nondegree and visitingstudents) may audit Liberal Arts and Science (LAS) and/or studio courses provided the required permissions have been granted and the appropriate fees have been paid.
+Undergraduate students (including non-degree and visiting students) may audit Liberal Arts and Science (LAS) and/or studio courses provided the required permissions have been granted and the appropriate fees have been paid.
 In order to obtain permission to audit a course, undergraduate students must present a Course Selection Form to the instructor at or before the first class for approval.
-If the instructor approves the request by signing the student's form and clearly indicate the enrolment is AUDIT.
+The instructor approves the request by signing the student's form to clearly indicate the enrolment is AUDIT.
 The student must then present the signed form to the instructor's Division Chair for approval.
 The completed form must be submitted to the Office of the Associate Vice-President, Student Experience and Registrar immediately to secure a space in the class.

-Audit students are not required to complete course assignments, take examinations and do not receive an evaluation, critiques or a grade.
+Audit students are not required to complete course assignments or take examinations and do not receive an evaluation, critiques or a grade.
 Audit students may, with the approval of the instructor, participate in class discussions and work.
 Not all courses may be audited.
 Audit courses do not count towards full-time status, graduation requirements or eligibility for any financial aid.

 An audited course will be recorded on the student's academic transcript.
 An audited course may not subsequently be claimed for credit.
 Students registered in a course for academic credit may not subsequently request a change to audit status.
 Students auditing courses will be charged 50% of the regular course tuition fees.
 The auditing tuition fee does not include access to other university resources or services.
 Students must pay their material fees and other expenses.
+Audit courses are not subject to NSCAD's technology renewal, facility renewal, U-Pass, health insurance or students' union fees.
 Course withdrawal procedures and deadlines are the same as for regular credit courses.